 Many non-Debian-based Linux distributions have their own ways of getting around this issue.
 However, out of all Linux distributions, Arch Linux has the most interesting ways of getting a Debian package working.
-In this article we’ll outline 3 ways on how to accomplish this and discuss which one is best.
+In this article we outline three ways to accomplish this and discuss which one is best.

-Note: the steps below will work for any Arch-based distro as well.
+Note: the steps below will work for any Arch-based distro.

 Installing via the AUR